vulogov/Bund/Documentation/Bund_Library_Guide/lib/bund.eval/description.typ

   - [x] #"bund runtime"
 ]

-Evaluating code snippet from the string stored in the stack.
-All errors are handled in a usual way.
-This function will not create a new virtual machine.
+This function is tasked with the evaluation of a code snippet that is retrieved from a string stored in the stack.
+The process involves standard error-handling mechanisms to manage any issues that may arise during execution.
+It is crucial to highlight that this function does not instantiate a new virtual machine."